INFO 201 Ethics in the Information Age

-This course provides an introduction to and overview of the field of human-computer interaction (HCI).
+Provides an introduction to and overview of the field of human-computer interaction (HCI).
 HCI is an interdisciplinary field that integrates theories and methodologies from computer science, cognitive psychology, design and many other areas.
-Topics discussed will include the history and future of HCI, User-Centered Design, Prototyping, Heuristic Evaluation, Direct Manipulation, Representation, Visual and Informational Design, Evaluating Designs, Conducting User Studies and Collaboration on the Web.
+Topics discussed include the history and future of HCI, User-Centered Design, Prototyping, Heuristic Evaluation, Direct Manipulation, Representation, Visual and Informational Design, Evaluating Designs, Conducting User Studies and Collaboration on the Web.

-Introduction to base programming tools, including C++, C sharp, Java and programming tools for the web.
+Introduction to basic programming tools, including C++, C sharp, Java and programming tools for the web.

 Introduction to programming for users of database design concepts.
 Entering and modifying data, accessing data using visual tools and SQL, and building database applications using forms and application development tools.
 Emphasis on problem-solving techniques.

-This course introduces students to information security.
-The course will primarily focus on introduction to three core areas (technical aspects of security, organizational aspects of security and legal aspects of security).
-Through examples of security problems in real life, this course will illuminate fundamental ideas and concepts of information security.
-This course will enable students to reevaluate and conceptualize material learned in discrete courses to consider the topics from their perspective of security.
-For example, computer system basics such as hardware (CPUs, memory) and software are reconsidered from the perspective of how their interactions create vulnerabilities.
+Information security with a primarily focus on introduction to three core areas of technical aspects of security, organizational aspects of security and legal aspects of security.
+Through real life examples, illuminate fundamental ideas and concepts of information security.
+Reevaluate and conceptualize material learned in discrete courses to consider the topics from the perspective of security.
 Vulnerabilities that combine standard hardware and software configurations will be examined because they illuminate both security and computer networks.
 Operating systems and file systems are examined from the perspective of access control, permissions and availability of system services.

 The analysis of human factors and the design of computer application interfaces.
-A survey of current HCI designs with an eye toward what future technologies will allow will be discussed.
-The course will emphasize learning HCI based on implementation and testing interfaces.
+A survey of current HCI designs with an eye toward what future technologies will allow.
+Emphasizes learning HCI based on implementation and testing interfaces.
 Human-computer interaction design (HCID) describes the way a person or group accomplishes tasks with a computer—what the individual or group does and how the computer responds; what the computer does and how the individual or group responds.
-This course is organized around a collection of readings and designing projects applying human-computer interaction principles to the design, selection and evaluation of interactive systems.
+Organized around a collection of readings and designing projects applying human-computer interaction principles to the design, selection and evaluation of interactive systems.

 Designing and constructing advanced database architecture.
 Introduction to taxonomy.
 Understanding the constructs of database designs.
 Introduction to data warehousing and reporting tools to drive analytical decisions.

 Managerial and technological strategies for the success of e- business adoption and diffusion.
 Topics such as mobile technology, information systems innovation, adoption, diffusion and management will be discussed.
-Students will learn to support executive information systems as well as have skills to perform data-mining tasks with that information.
+Learn to support executive information systems as well as have skills to perform data-mining tasks with that information.

 Introduction to key social research perspectives and literatures on the use of information and communication technologies.
 Discusses current topics such as information ethics, relevant legal frameworks, popular and controversial uses of technology (for example, peer-to-peer file sharing), digital divides, and so on.
 Outlines research methodologies for social informatics

-Introduces project management principles within the context of Computer Information Systems.
+Introduces project management principles within the context of Informatics.
 Provides knowledge that managers need to implement information systems on time and within budget.
-Concentrates on methods and issues in organizing, planning, and controlling projects and the use of computer-based project management tools.
+Concentrates on methods and issues in organizing, planning and controlling projects, and the use of computer-based project management tools.

 Students select an appropriate project (preferably based on cognate) and then develop a plan that leads to success.
 Teamwork, communication and organizational skills are emphasized in a real-world-style environment.